Essential Art Marketing Tools

 Some argue working to optimize your site so it will rank higher on search engines is a waste of time.
 I understand that getting generic traffic for non-specific keywords or phrases will have a very low conversion rate.
 In other words, SEO for artists won’t bring in sales.
 The reason you need to do SEO for your site and blog is because it is worth the effort.

 Besides potential new traffic to your site, doing SEO work on it imposes a structure and format that will make it easier to navigate and use for humans.
 When you look at what Google is after for search results, it can be succinctly described in two words: relevance and reputation.
-Making sure your site is relevant to keywords that are important in describing your site makes it human friendly.
+Making sure your site is relevant to keywords that are important in describing your site makes it human-friendly.

 When a customer comes to your site, they expect the page to load fast, and to know immediately what the site is about.
-They want clean architecture that makes it easy to get to the next page or section, and to find links relevant to the information they are seeking.
+They want a clean architecture that makes it easy to get to the next page or section, and to find links relevant to the information they are seeking.

 A site that is well constructed for SEO purposes will have the added and equally important benefit of being helpful and easy-to-use for humans visiting it as well.
 If you get more new eyeballs on your site as a consequence, all the better for you.
 You may not convert a new visitor to a buyer, but you have an excellent chance of getting them to sign up for your email list if you offer a compelling call to action for it.

-Here is an informative article by artist Zoe-Lee Skelton, who also is a an SEO content writer, on SEO accessibility tips.
+Here is an informative article by artist Zoe-Lee Skelton, who also is an SEO content writer, on SEO accessibility tips.
 You will find excellent keyword research tools on these posts at Wordstream and Social Media Today.
 Finally, make sure to read Cory Huff’s insightful post on What Big Tech Knows About Art and You Don’t.
 He will tell you how to use what he calls Art Malls, including top online art sites such as FineArtAmerica.com to your keyword and online presence advantage.

 Digital Printable Portfolio Creator

 If you have read Guerrilla Marketing for Artists, you know I advocate networking to find collectors as a way to grow your art business.
 In it, I explain how to put the Norm of Reciprocity to use in networking.
-It simple terms, it means when you give someone something, or do them a favor, they instinctively feel obliged to return the favor.
+It simple terms, it means when you give someone something or do them a favor, they instinctively feel obliged to return the favor.

 I suggest giving a portfolio to a potential collector, or to someone who can refer business to you.
 It is an easy, affordable way to spread the word about your artwork.
 For years, I have touted the H-P owned service called MagCloud.
-Using it, you can upload PDF pages to create both an online portfolio, and one you can order to be printed, bound and delivered to you.
+Using it, you can upload PDF pages to create both an online portfolio and one you can order to be printed, bound and delivered to you.

-Recently, MagCloud announced that Blurb.com has purchased the company.
+MagCloud announced that Blurb.com has purchased the company.
 Regardless, if you can still get a beautifully printed, slick four-color portfolio delivered to you.
 A 20-pager will run you $5.00 or less per copy.
 An alternative is to offer note cards with your art on it.
 If you are already on FineArtAmerica.com, it is easy and affordable to order note cards from its website.
 There are many other ways to create affordable gifts based on your art to use in your networking efforts.

 What would you rather give someone, a business card, or a portfolio or note cards with your work?
 Which of these is the most likely to get a response for buying your art, or offering an introduction to someone the recipient believes would have an interest in your work?
-When you think of the lifetime value of a customer, or know your customer acquisition cost, then using ideas like this become minor investments with potential big payoffs for you.
+When you think of the lifetime value of a customer, or know your customer acquisition cost, then using ideas like this become minor investments with potentially big payoffs for you.

 Put these tools to work for you and watch your career take off.